Pin It

 Make It Healthier

-Love Papa John's Garlic Dipping Sauce but want a lighter version?
+Love Papa John's Special Garlic Sauce but want a lighter version?
 Try these simple swaps:

-• Serve with fresh vegetables for dipping instead of bread.
+• Serve with fresh vegetable sticks (cucumber, bell pepper, celery) instead of only bread.

 Equipment You'll Need